Austrian chancellor threatens lockdown for unvaccinated

 “The pandemic is not yet in the rearview mirror,” Schallenberg said.
 “We are about to stumble into a pandemic of the unvaccinated.”

-Schallenberg announced that if the number of COVID patients in intensive-care units reaches 500, or 25 percent of the country’s total ICU capacity, entrance into businesses such as restaurants and hotels will be limited to those who are vaccinated or recovered from the virus.
+Schallenberg announced that if the number of COVID-19 patients in intensive care units reaches 500, or 25% of the country’s total ICU capacity, entry into businesses such as restaurants and hotels will be limited to those who are vaccinated or recovered from the virus.

 If the number reaches 600, or one-third of total ICU capacity, the government plans to impose restrictions on unvaccinated people.
 In this case, they would only be allowed to leave their homes for specific reasons.